stankukucka/covid19stats/README.md

 # Covid 19 stats
-This is a Scrapy project to scrape data from the Worldometers page related to the Covid-19 Coronavirus pandemic page at https://www.worldometers.info/coronavirus/ (GitHub repo).
+This is a Scrapy project to scrape data from the Worldometers page related to the Covid-19 Coronavirus pandemic page at https://www.worldometers.info/coronavirus/.

 This project is meant for helping to set up regular crawling purposes.